Vampire bat: Feeding

 Vampire bats hunt only when it is fully dark.
 Like fruit-eating bats, and unlike insectivorous and fish-eating bats, they emit only low-energy sound pulses.
 The common vampire bat feeds primarily on the blood of mammals (occasionally including humans), whereas both the hairy-legged vampire bat and white-winged vampire bat feed primarily on the blood of birds.
 Once the common vampire bat locates a host, such as a sleeping mammal, it lands and approaches it on the ground while on all fours.
 It then likely uses thermoception to identify a warm spot on the skin to bite.
 They then start to lick the area over and over again to make the place tender so that it is easier to bite.
 They then create a small incision with their teeth and lap up blood from the wound.
 When feeding on sleeping humans, they typically target exposed areas of the body, such as the toes, nose and earlobes.

 Vampire bats, like snakes, have developed highly sensitive thermosensation, with specialized systems for detecting infrared radiation.
 Snakes co-opt a non-heat-sensitive channel, vertebrate TRPA1 (transient receptor potential cation channel A1), to produce an infrared detector.
 However, vampire bats tune a channel that is already heat-sensitive, TRPV1, by lowering its thermal activation threshold to about 30 C, which allows them to sense the target.

 As noted by Arthur M. Greenhall:

 The most common species, the common vampire (Desmodus) is not fastidious and will attack any warm-blooded animal.
 The white-winged vampire (Diaemus) appears to have a special preference for birds and goats.
 In the laboratory it has not been possible to feed Diaemus on cattle blood.

 If there is fur on the skin of the host, the common vampire bat uses its canine and cheek teeth like a barber's blades to shave away the hairs.
 The bat's razor-sharp upper incisor teeth then make a 7 mm wide and 8 mm deep cut.
 The upper incisors lack enamel, which keeps them permanently razor sharp.
 Their teeth are so sharp that even handling their skulls in a museum can result in cuts.

 The bat's saliva, left in the victim's resulting bite wound, has a key function in feeding from the wound.
 The saliva contains several compounds that prolong bleeding, such as anticoagulants that inhibit blood clotting, and compounds that prevent the constriction of blood vessels near the wound.

+Owing to their highly specialized diet, vampire bats have lost both TASR1 and TASR3 taste receptors, and are unable to taste umami or sweet flavors.